Monument Mountain Hike in Great Barrington, MA: Trails, Parking, Views & Local Tips

 Pro Tip: Bring a small snack and water for the hike, especially if you plan to tackle the Hickey Trail.

-Post-Hike Refuel: Lunch & Local Eats
+Monument Mountain Post-Hike Lunch & Local Eats

 After the hike, you’ll want something filling and local.
 Options near the parking area: